Updated on 2/20/2024 with the current methods you can use to regain access to an old Facebook account. Removed privacy options no longer available.

 Menlo Park, CA 94025

-Since these aren't officially sanctioned means of getting your account deleted, we don't know what your likelihood of success will be.
+Since this isn't an officially sanctioned means of getting your account deleted, we don't know what your likelihood of success will be.
 If you go this route, let us know how you fare in the comments below.

 EDITOR'S NOTE: Please do not put requests to have your Facebook account deleted in the comments.
 We cannot delete your account – you must follow the steps with Facebook we outlined above.